elixir-europe/rdmkit/pages/national_resources/no_resources.md

       tool_assembly: [nels]
     url: https://usegalaxy.no
   - name: NeLS
-    description: Norwegian e-Infrastructure for Life Sciences enables Norwegian life scientists and their international collaborators to store, share, archive, and analyse their omics-scale data
+    description: Norwegian e-Infrastructure for Life Sciences enables Norwegian life scientists and their international collaborators to store, share, archive, and analyse their omics-scale data.
     how_to_access: Everyone with funding from a Norwegian funder or a project at one of the health regions or universities can get access through Feide or upon application for collaborators.
     related_pages:
       tool_assembly: [nels, marine_assembly]
     url: https://nels.bioinfo.no
   - name: NIRD
     description: The National Infrastructure for Research Data (NIRD) infrastructure offers storage services, archiving services, and processing capacity for computing on the stored data.
 It offers services and capacities to any scientific discipline that requires access to advanced, large-scale, or high-end resources for storing, processing, publishing research data or searching digital databases and collections.
-This service is owned and operatedby [Sigma2 NRIS](https://sigma2.no/nris), which is a joint collaboration between UiO, UiB, NTNU, UiT, and [UNINETT Sigma2](https://www.sigma2.no/)
+This service is owned and operatedby [Sigma2 NRIS](https://sigma2.no/nris), which is a joint collaboration between UiO, UiB, NTNU, UiT, and [UNINETT Sigma2](https://www.sigma2.no/).
     how_to_access: A formal application is required to gain access to the storage services.
     related_pages:
       your_tasks: [transfer, storage]